What are the best carp baits available? You can catch carp on almost all edible food products.

-These can be great value and are designed to save you time.
+These can be great wasy of adding even more attraction to the swim and are designed to save you time.

-I found this 400g bag of hemp and chilli particle mix on Amazon that looks really good value!
+I found this 400g bag of hemp and maize particle mix on Amazon that looks really good value!

 One of the most common is a chod rig, which is designed to fish over weed or when there is a lot of debris on the lakebed.